Sunnah prayer: Confirmed and non-confirmed prayers

 (When the prayers duplicate the confirmed sunnahs mentioned above they can be included with the confirmed sunnah prayers or not.)

 Sunnah of prayer

 Sunnah prayer is not to be confused with Sunnahs of prayer.
 Not only are there obligatory and optional types of prayer, but obligatory and optional parts (words and actions) of a prayer (at least for conservative Salafi Muslims such as Muhammad Salih al-Munajjid).

 Examples of obligatory and "pillar" words and actions include:

 i.
 Standing during obligatory prayers if one is able to do so;

 ii.
-The opening takbeer, i.e. saying “Allaahu akbar”;
+The opening takbeer, i.e. saying “Allahu akbar”;